+ajo: ooo.a. otaa.

-ANT200U Introduction to Anthropology 2 3
+ANT200U Introduction to Anthropology 1 3

-EC0201 Principles of Economics 4
+ECO201 Principles of Economics 4

 GE0120 Introduction to Geography 3

-HIS320K History and the Human Environment 2 3
+HIS320K History and the Human Environment 1 3

 POS100 American Politics and Government 3

 PSY100 Introduction to Psychology 3

 SOC101 Introduction to Sociology 3

-Select one of the followi ng: 3-4
+Choose one of the fol lowing: 3-4

 GES246 Humanities IV: Modern and Contemporary Western Culture

-HIS200L American Civilization 2
+HIS200L American Civilization 1

-Electives from 200 level or above, at least half of which must be 300 level or above, from two or more of the seven disciplines 24

-listed above or from soc iocultural studies courses
+vel or above, at least half of which must be 300 level or above, from two or ciplines listed above or from sociocultural studies courses 24

 EDU200 Introduction to Education 3

 EDU201 Introduction to Education Field Experience 1

 EDU203 School Health and Drugs 2

 EDU220 Introduction to Middle Level Education 3